-- 7.21.2.1 Balloting for Student Body Officers will be done in the Fall for each school year (or at the Principal's discretion, in the Spring for the following year).
-This voting will be by secret ballot. - 7.21.2.2 Should any Student Body Officer fall below a 3.00 GPA at midterm or semester end, such officer shall have two (2) weeks to bring up their grades and GPA.
+- 7.21.2.1 Balloting for Student Body Officers will be done in the Spring for each subsequent school year.
+This voting will be by secret ballot.
+Class officers will be elected in the Fall of each school year. - 7.21.2.2 Should any Student Body or Class Officer fall below a 3.00 GPA at midterm or semester end, such officer shall have two (2) weeks to bring up their grades and GPA.
 If, after the two (2) week grace period, the officer does not have at least a 3.00 GPA, that office will be declared vacant and a new election for that position will be held by secret ballot. - 7.21.2.3 The call for student body elections will be by the Principal/Designee.
 Petitions can be picked up in the office and are to be returned as scheduled by the Principal/Designee.
 All petitions must be signed by the Principal/Designee to assure the eligibility of candidates. - 7.21.2.4 Federal law prohibits discrimination on the basis of race, color, religion, sex, national origin, age, or handicap.
 It is the policy of the American Heritage Charter School not to discriminate in any educational programs or activities.